JacoboLansac/audits/solo/soar-review.md

 - The architecture is well organized and generally gas-efficient
 - Contracts have an acceptable level of inline comments, although some function doc strings are missing
 - The `Minter.sol` and `SoarStaknig.sol` are upgradeable contracts.
 However, **I do not endorse upgradeability on a staking contract holding user funds**, as it is an important centralization risk: rugpull of all staked tokens in case of malicious owner or compromised private keys.
+- The Minter contract depends on a single oracle (which is TWAPed with 1h average prices).
+Single oracles are not generally recommended, but a valid attack path was not found after some fixes were implemented.

 # Findings